SabineEmden/SabineEmden.github.io/README.md

 - [X] Add icons to social media links.

 - [X] Enhance the accessibility of the site using WebAIM's [WAVE web accessibility evaluation tool](http://wave.webaim.org).

+## Submission

+The project has to be submitted for peer grading in the form of a screen capture video and/or a written description.
+Deploying the site is not required and therefore posting a link to the deployed website is optional.

+The submission should include clear evidence that the site is:
+- w3 validator compliant (either through screen shots or demo),
+- responsive (either through screen shots or demo), and
+- well-styled (e.g. by showing the CSS files).

+The submission should also define and/or demonstrate the four advanced features of the site.